-The holidays are a time of annual traditions.
-There's often tree decorating, present wrapping, cookie baking, eggnog drinking, and, of course, sitting down to an impressive Christmas Eve dinner surrounded by family and loved ones.
-While sharing a meal is a simple-enough activity, the planning and preparations leading up to it aren't always so effortless.
+The holidays are a time of tree decorating, present wrapping, cookie baking, eggnog drinking, and, of course, sitting down to an impressive Christmas Eve dinner.
+While sharing a meal is a simple-enough activity, the planning and preparations aren't always so effortless.
 In fact, it can be a real challenge.
 Before anyone can sit down to enjoy homemade food, someone has to decide on a menu and get cooking.

 If you're unsure what to prepare for Christmas Eve dinner this year, fret not.
 Ahead, we've rounded up some truly scrumptious options for appetizers, side dishes, and main courses alike.
 All you have to do is mix and match the recipes that look the most appetizing to you, and you've got yourself a beautiful three-course meal perfect for the holidays.